|

 This is one of those stupid gimmicks like those motorized bikes you used to use in your room to lose weight.
 You turn on the switch, and the motor pedals for you.
 This mic is a power mic and will amplify any noise made.
 Noise canceling?
 How?
 Where?
 I've done a few tests with these.
 They operate just like a normal power mic.
 There are no special circuits in them electronically or mechanically.
 The theory sounds good but it is only an advertising ploy.
 These mics have a piece of rubber on the top where you talk which is only 1/4" high supposedly to shroud out external noise.
 A megaphone would work better.

-3. Peek Reading Watt meters.
+3. Peak Reading Watt meters.

-If your stock rig says you’re putting out 4 watts on AM with upward to 10, 20 or 30 watts, either you have a peek reading meter or the meter is not properly calibrated.
+If your stock rig says you’re putting out 4 watts on AM with upward to 10, 20 or 30 watts, either you have a peak reading meter, the meter is not properly calibrated, or it’s not tuned for 27Mhz and is detecting the audio envelope only.
 You are really not doing that kind of wattage.
-Let’s say your meter displays upward to 16 watts, then we should see about 6db of upward on all of our S meters and we don’t see that.
-We never see that.
-It means that if you really do have upward to 16 watts then you MUST be drawing an extra 2.5amps when you talk, let alone the approximate 2-3 amps required just for the carrier.
-It also means that you must have at least an 18 watt modulator (minus losses) to produce 16 watts of upward.
+Let’s say your meter displays upward to 16 watts, then we should see about 3db of upward on all of our S meters and we don’t see that.
+We never see that w/stock rigs.
+If you think you have upward to 16 watts then you MUST be drawing an extra 1.5amps when you talk, let alone the approximate 2-3 amps required just for the carrier.
+It also means that you must have at least an 20 watt modulator (minus losses) to produce 16 watts of upward.
 They have never put high power modulators like that in any CB radio.
-If you have a 5 watt input transmitter, the audio power required is ½ the carrier design which means you only have a 2.5 watt modulator.
+If you have 5 watts input, the audio power required is ½ the carrier power which means you only have a 2.5 watt modulator.
 So to hear someone say that they are putting out 16 watts RMS of upward, just isn’t true.
-If someone says that they are putting out 30 watts of upward, then they must see about 4.6 amps extra from the supply when they talk.
+If someone says that they are putting out 30 watts of upward, they must be drawing an extra 4 amps from the supply.
 In turn, we would see about 8.9db of upward on our S meters and we don’t and the final certainly wouldn’t do it.
 The average 2SC1307 final is rated at 25 watts input.
 Your input power must be developed first in order to produce ½ the output.
 This can be seen on your power supply current meter.
-At 30 watts of upward that means you are drawing approx. 2.5 amps just for the carrier and approx. 4.6 amps extra when you talk and all on their little Radio Shack 3 amp power supply.
+At 30 watts of upward on a little Radio Shack 3 amp power supply.
 It’s just not going to happen.
 The average transmit current draw on a stock rig is approx 2.5 amps and only up to approx 2.85 amps during audio due to the ALC’s.
-If the ALC’s are taken out, your audio draw current will increase to as much as 2 amps extra.
+If the ALC’s are taken out, your audio draw current will increase to as much as 1.5 - 2 amps extra.
+For true measurements, use a Palomar 500 watt meter where you can switch back & forth from Peak to RMS (Forward/Reverse) switch, or use a Bird RMS meter.
+These radio shops that tell people that their rigs are doing 8 watts, swinging to 16W is not true.
+These are PEAK reading meters.
+Per the current that is demanded from the supply, for what these PEAK reading meters tell you, doesn’t add up to the power input that is required.
+Power supply’s aren’t taken into consideration.
+First of all, you’re not going to have 16 watts RMS of true upward w/the limiters still in the rig.
+Secondly, even if the rig had the ALC’s removed, the power demand from the supply will increase, therefore you’ll need a bigger supply.
+People think that you can get something for nothing.
+The power supply isn’t thought of.
+“I’m putting out 8 watts swinging to 16” on my Radio Shack 3A power supply.
+Is it RMS or is it PEAK?
+Do you know the difference?
+The human ear doesn’t hear PEAK.
+Is the supply regulated or is the rig causing the supply voltage to drop as a trade off for more current?
+The rig, on Xmit, will draw X amount of current.
+All rigs are different and will draw a little more or less than another rig.
+Also depending if the rig is mod’d.
+Depending on the rig, depending on the supply, depending if the ALC’s are removed, determines what current the rig will draw, (of course the rig will draw more if mod’d), if the supply is regulated and to what % of regulation.
+Some of these ‘regulated’ supply’s still drop the voltage as much as 10% and say they’re regulated.
+When the voltage drops during Xmit, your wattage output drops.
+When the voltage drops even more during modulation, therefore, the carrier drops even more w/the superimposed audio on the carrier.
+You can not fool anyone by saying “My rig puts out 8 watts swinging to 16”.
+It doesn’t work that way.
+If you had an upward swing of 16 watts, that means you have a full S unit of upward.
+We don’t see that on anyone’s S meter.
+You’re only fooling yourself using a PEAK reading meter.
+Again, the audio power isn’t variable in the rig.
+It stays the same power it was designed for (2.5 – 3.5 watts).
+Only the carrier is variable in the Pi network/tank circuit.
+Also, with an increase of carrier, the audio drops as the ratio between carrier and audio has changed one way only.
+It’s best to leave the carrier alone or tune for max upward during a whistle or using a signal generator.
+Audio (RMS) is what you hear not carrier.

 4. I can run a beam that has hollow elements but if I use a linear, the elements must be of solid aluminum.
 False